NirajBhattarai/a2amarketplace/a2abackend/README.md

 Welcome to **TellTimeAgent** and the **Multi-Agent** demo — a minimal Agent2Agent (A2A) implementation using Google's [Agent Development Kit (ADK)](https://github.com/google/agent-development-kit).

-This example demonstrates how to build, serve, and interact with three A2A agents:
+This example demonstrates how to build, serve, and interact with four A2A agents:
 1. **TellTimeAgent** – replies with the current time.
 2. **GreetingAgent** – fetches the time and generates a poetic greeting.
+3. **CarbonCreditAgent** – negotiates carbon credit purchases from marketplace companies.
-3. **OrchestratorAgent** – routes requests to the appropriate child agent.
+4. **OrchestratorAgent** – routes requests to the appropriate child agent.

 All of them work together seamlessly via A2A discovery and JSON-RPC.